 Getting A Mortgage with Sub-Par Credit

-First, Get Copies Of Your Credit Reports
+Get Copies Of Your Credit Reports

-Conventional Loans May Not Be For You
+Conventional Loans May Not Be For Those With Poor Credit

 FHA Loans Are the More Likely Route

 Remember, the FHA doesn’t lend, it just guarantees in the event the borrower defaults.
 If the banks are not confident that home values are going up, they won’t issue a mortgage.
 It’s therefore more likely that you will need to put down a down payment of around 10%.

 The Proof of Income Requirement

-Home Ownership Hope for the Credit Impaired
+Home Ownership Hope For Those With Poor Credit

 There is hope for home ownership even if you have poor credit.
 Whether you go with a FHA loan or private arrangements with willing sellers, there are definitely options available to you.
 The key to setting out on a path to homeownership starts with careful spending and saving.
 As long as you stay the course, you won’t have to wait forever to own your own home.